OFFLINE-GmbH/oc-responsive-images-plugin/README.md

 <img src="dont-process-this.jpg" data-responsive="ignore" alt="">
 ```

+## Delete resized images

+Use the `php artisan responsive-images:clear` command to delete all
+resized images.
+The next time a page/image is requested, the resized
+copies will be created again.

 ## WebP conversion

 This plugin provides an option to serve WebP images if the visiting Browser signals support for it.